akumm7491/domain-bound-agent-swarm/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
+⚠️ Please ensure no sensitive information is visible in screenshots.

 **Environment (please complete the following information):**
 - OS: [e.g. macOS]